-Another way of interpreting the solution criteria is looking at how Algorithm 1 terminates: weak solutions sometimes terminate and if it does, it has a chance of terminating with an empty task network, strong solutions always terminate with an empty task network (hence the requirement for acyclic L), and strong cyclic solutions eventually terminate.
+Another way of interpreting the solution criteria is looking at how Algorithm 1 terminates: weak solutions sometimes terminate and if they do, they might do so with an empty task network (but could also fail), strong solutions always terminate with an empty task network (hence the requirement for acyclic L), and strong cyclic solutions eventually terminate (even when L is infinite).

-Practically, strong solutions are the most reliable as they guarantee the goal condition be met in a finitely many steps.
-This is followed by strong cyclic solutions which also guarantee that eventually we reach the goal condition or equivalently, we never fail.
+Practically, strong solutions are the most reliable as they guarantee the goal condition be met in finitely many steps.
+This is followed by strong cyclic solutions which also guarantee that eventually we reach the goal condition.
 However, execution can be arbitrarily long.
-Finally, weak solutions are as their name suggests 'weak' in the sense that sometimes they do not even reach the goal condition.
-Thus, we can see that strong solutions are a special case of strong cyclic solutions which are in turn a special case of weak solutions.
+Thus, strong solutions are a special case of strong cyclic solutions which are in turn a special case of weak solutions.